frostteo/GameEditor/README.md

 Simple game editor written for learning.
 Technologies: C++, DirectX 11, Qt.
 The count of visible static game objects is limited by a dynamically rebuildable octree.
 User can load 3D .obj models with .tga textures 256x256.
 Place them on map.
 User can also add point lights on map.
 Graphic system: phong lighting, deffered shading, omnidirectional shadow mapping, normal mapping.

 <h3>System requirements</h3>
-<p>For use this program you must have installed directx 11 om your computer</p>
+<p>For use this program you must have installed directx 11 om your computer.
+Also to build project from source code you must have Qt 5.9 on yout computer.
+I used Visual studio 2013 community edition for build project and didn't test other development environement such as Qt Creator for building.
+Builded Qt libraries as .dll files you can download from next section "Builded .exe file" and then place them in source code project folder.</p>

 <h3>Builded .exe file</h3>